alfredctchoi/youomi.web.cms/readme.md

+- reactivate transaction if not complete [done]
+- add ability to register from return page
-- add ng-constant
+- add ability to return multiple items from return page
+- update user session token to be more secure
 - refactor structure
-- add sign up
+- add error handling in dashboard